 If you do not meet the above three criteria, you cannot discharge personal income taxes through a bankruptcy case.
 It is important to remember that certain events can impact the above time requirements, such as requesting an extension for filing a tax return or requesting an IRS payment plan.

-You do not want to file a bankruptcy case until you know for sure whether IRS debt is eligible for a discharge.
+You may not want to file a bankruptcy case until you know for sure whether IRS debt is eligible for a discharge.
 You may not be able to “undo” the consequences of filing for bankruptcy once the bankruptcy case is filed.
 Working with an experienced bankruptcy attorney is the best way to ensure the calculations of the above time requirements for discharging IRS income tax debt are correct.

 If you cannot discharge personal income tax debt in Chapter 7, a Chapter 13 bankruptcy might help.
 Personal income tax debt that is not dischargeable in bankruptcy is considered a priority unsecured debt.
 The Chapter 13 plan pays these debts in full.

-An advantage of filing Chapter 13 for IRS relief is that the IRS cannot continue collection efforts for the tax debt as long as you are in Chapter 13, and the tax debt is included in your bankruptcy plan.
+An advantage of filing Chapter 13 for IRS relief is that the IRS cannot continue collection efforts for the tax debt as long as you are in Chapter 13 bankruptcy, and the tax debt is included in your bankruptcy plan.
 Another advantage is that your payments for the IRS debt may be much lower through your Chapter 13 plan than had you worked out a repayment plan with the IRS directly.

 When you finish your Chapter 13 plan, your IRS debt is gone.
 Additionally, you will also get rid of most, if not all, other unsecured debts.
 You might also pay off your car loan through Chapter 13 for less than you owe on your car, if you meet specific requirements.